 - Avoid walking alone at night.

-Foreigners have been targets of scams on trains when travelling.
-Tourists are befriended and asked personal questions to determine if they are worth robbing.
-If you have concerns about your safety while travelling on public transport, seek assistance from a driver, ticket collector, security officer or any other transport employee before leaving the vehicle/transport.
+Scam target foreigners on trains.
+Scammers befriend tourists and ask personal questions to work our if they're worth robbing.
+If you're concerned about your safety while on public transport, seek help from a driver, ticket collector, security officer or any other transport employee before disembarking.

-File a police report at the nearest police station if you become a victim of crime.
+File a police report if you become a victim of crime.
 Get a copy of the report.
 The Lithuanian police can provide translators.

 Where to get help